 What FAPE Requires a School to Do

-- Provide related services to help your child benefit from special education.
-Related services may include things like speech therapy, counseling or even transportation.
+Provide related services to help your child benefit from special education.
+Related services may include things like , counseling or even transportation.

-- Provide accommodations and modifications that help your child learn and participate in the general education curriculum.
+Provide and that help your child learn and participate in the general education curriculum.
 Some examples of accommodations include audiobooks, extra time on tests and preferential seating.
 See a list of common accommodations and modifications.

 What FAPE Does Not Require a School to Do

-- Provide the best services possible for your child, or services superior to those of other kids.
-The school isn’t required to “maximize” your child’s potential.
-Rather, it must simply provide your child a “basic floor of opportunity.”
+Provide the best services possible for your child, or “maximize” your child’s potential.
+Rather, it must provide services that are “reasonably calculated” to help your child make progress.